BobDG/xCodeTemplate/README.md

 # xCodeTemplate
 A startup xCode template project that you can re-use for every project containing several brillant tools/settings

 # Setup
+Download the project to a folder where you want your project to be!

 ## General
 1. Open template.xcworkspace